 Many people also struggle with headaches at high altitude.
 A large part of what they feel is dehydration.
 The combination of high mountains, quick evaporation of sweat so that you don’t notice how hard your body is working, and the lack of easily drinkable water straight from the tap all add to the danger.

 In rare cases, a person might experience fever and vomiting.
 Our youngest son experienced this while visiting Lake Titicaca in Peru.
 We were able to control his symptoms with medication bought at a local pharmacy.
 We were not aware of the relationship between dehydration and altitude and could have taken steps to prevent some of his worse symptoms.

 What Are The Symptoms of High Altitude Sickness?

-One or two symptoms alone is not a big worry.
-Three or more and it is important to get to lower altitude, hydrate, take medication, and rest.
+One or two symptoms alone are not a big worry.
+Three or more and it is important to get to a lower altitude, hydrate, take medication, and rest.
 Worse case scenarios lead to

 This is not just a standard headache.
 It may start as a dull ache but will end up feeling like a vise has gripped your skull.
 And medication may dull it but not take it completely away.

 Your body just doesn’t want to move.
 You would be happy to sit down in the middle of the trail and just stop hiking.

 All you want to do is go to sleep.
 This is lassitude in the extreme.

 You feel like throwing up or are actually doing it.
 From my experience, it’s like being on a never-ending boat trip on the high seas.

 If you find yourself stumbling and tripping along the trail, you are likely feeling the effects of altitude.